Decision-Making in the Manner of Friends

 Unity is not unanimity, being of one mind.
 Unity is not complete accord among all participants.
 Unity is all uniting with a way forward for the good of the meeting community.
 When sense of the meeting is achieved and approved—that is unity.
 Sense of the meeting is the Quaker way of decision-making.
 Unity is the result of the decision.
 Unity binds all of us, in the Meeting community, together in the decision and commits all of us to implementing and supporting the decision.

-Responsibilities in Decision-Making in the Manner of Friends:
+Responsibilities and Guidance in Decision-Making in the Manner of Friends:

 Participants: